 New parents are bombarded from all sides about what to do, what to buy, how to act, and even how to talk around their young family members.
-But one of the more critical things that new parents often overlook is hearing protection.
+But one of the more critical things that new parents often overlook is hearing protection for kids.

-As a member of the legion-of-no-sleep, I can help here.
-Over the last week, I bought all the best models the internet had to offer, and used our test head to see how well each hearing protector gets rid of unwanted noise.
-Decibel ratings are fraught with problems, so why not let us give you the whole picture, objectively?
+As a member of the legion of no sleep, I can help here.
+I bought all the best models the internet had to offer and used our test head to see how well each hearing protector gets rid of unwanted noise.
+Decibel ratings are fraught with problems, so why not let us give you the whole picture objectively?

 Why do you need hearing protection for your child?

-If you do your research online, you’ll invariably see that the hearing protectors have a rating that says something like “25dB” or “reduces noise by 99 percent.”
-While some may be technically true depending on how you look at it, these boasts do not tell you what you think they do.
+If you do your research online, you’ll invariably see that the hearing protectors have a rating that says something like “25dB” or “reduces noise by 99 %.”
+While some may be technically true, depending on how you look at it, these figures don’t always communicate a complete picture of what you’re looking for.

 Why is fit important?

-Consequently, we recommend buying a bunch of different models and sticking with the one that fits the best.
+Consequently, we recommend buying a few different models and sticking with the one that fits the best (be sure to read the return policy of whatever store you choose).
 Every model listed here will perform to a point where we’re comfortable recommending it, so don’t worry too much if the best hearing protection doesn’t fit your child—whatever fits the best is the best option for you.
-We’ll give you enough information to make sure that they get much better hearing protection than a set of kids’ headphones at the very least.
+We’ll give you enough information to make sure that they get much better hearing protection than a set of kids’ headphones, at the very least.

 The best all-around hearing protection is the Zohan 030

 Sure, they’re made of cheap plastic and are absolutely huge.
-However, the Zohan hearing protectors are not only a close 2nd-best on noise isolation, but they also have a band that can accomodate heads from 5 months to adult use.
+However, the Zohan hearing protectors are not only a close 2nd-best on noise isolation (Baby Banz are for 0-2-year-olds only), but they also have a band that can accommodate heads from 5 months to adult use.
 That’s impressive, especially given its super deep ear pads and intended market.
-Consequently, these were by far the most comfortable option amongst our candidates.
+Consequently, these were by far the most comfortable option among our candidates.